yuito33/own_compiler/README.md

 - Semantic analysis -- including type checking and so on.
 - Intermediate representation
 - Optimizations (if any)
-- Code generation -- Generation of Java bytecode.
+- Code generation -- Generation of MIPS.

 ---